awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_filter-findings.md

 ## Create filters in the GuardDuty console<a name="filter_console"></a>

 Finding filters can be created and tested through the GuardDuty console\.
 You can save filters created through the console for use in suppression rules or future filter operations\.
+A filter is made up of at least one filter criteria, which consists of one filter attribute paired with at least one value\.

 When you create filters, be aware of the following:
 + Filters do not accept wild cards\.